zchee/golang-wiki/Modules.md

    ```
    $ go mod init
    ```
-   This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.
+   This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.

    `go mod init` will often be able to use auxiliary data (such as VCS meta-data) to automatically determine the appropriate module path, but if `go mod init` states it can not automatically determine the module path, or if you need to otherwise override that path, you can supply the [module path](https://github.com/golang/go/wiki/Modules#gomod) as an optional argument to `go mod init`, for example: